TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 Toyota is committed to accessibility, diversity, and inclusion for all of its guests.
 We believe everyone should be able to visit Toyota.com, use our mobile apps, and access our service easily.
 We welcome feedback.
 If you notice any content, feature or functionality of the Site that you believe is not fully accessible to people with disabilities, please contact us and provide a description of the specific feature you feel is not fully accessible or a suggestion for improvement.
 We take your input seriously and will consider all feedback received as we evaluate ways to accommodate our customers and continuously improve our overall accessibility polices.

-Your Privacy Rights **Personal Information Sharing Practices for 2017**
+Your Privacy Rights **Personal Information Sharing Practices for 2018**
-During 2017, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.
+During 2018, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.

 Learn more
-**Toyota Safety Connect® Connected Vehicle Services Privacy and Protection Notice**
+**Toyota Connected Services Privacy and Protection Notice**
-Your vehicle may be equipped with Connected Vehicle Services technology that electronically transmits Vehicle Data to Toyota.
-These Services are called Safety Connect®.
-Toyota may use your Vehicle Data to respond to vehicle emergencies, find destinations you request, activate remote services, help you manage your vehicle service and maintenance, improve vehicle safety, develop new and better vehicles, confirm vehicle quality and analyze vehicle trends.
-We also collect and use your Personal Information to facilitate your usage of Connected Vehicle Services technology, fulfill your requests, and manage our relationship with you.
+Your vehicle may be equipped with Connected Services that electronically transmit Vehicle Data to Toyota.
+These Services may use your Vehicle Data to respond to vehicle emergencies, find destinations or activate remote services.
+This data may improve overall vehicle safety, develop new and better vehicles, and analyze vehicle trends.
+We also collect and use your Personal Information to facilitate your usage of Connected Services, fulfill your requests, and manage our relationship with you.

 Learn more
 **Toyota Privacy Statement – Summary**
 This summary of our privacy statement applies to Web sites operated by Toyota Motor Sales, U.S.A., Inc. ("Toyota," "us," or "our") (collectively referred to as the “Platforms”).
 Some of our products and services may have additional terms that apply, such as vehicles equipped with Connected Vehicle Services technologies.
 Where product- or service-specific terms conflict with this Privacy Statement, those terms shall govern.
-Last Updated January 1, 2018
+Last Updated January 1, 2019
 **Information Collected**

 *   We collect personal information you choose to provide which may include your name, mailing address, email address, and phone number together with certain demographic information from you in connection with surveys or from commercially available third party services.